Contacts and support

 Frequently asked questions

 In this section, you will find answers to the most common questions concerning the use of UFS Explorer.
-For any further information, you can write to the developer of the software via the contact form.
+For any further information, you can write to the developer of the software.

 Does the software modify the data on the source storage?